taw10/crystfel/doc/articles/indexer-choice.rst

 CrystFEL was installed minimally
 ================================

-The ``taketwo`` algorithm has no dependencies, neither compile-time nor run-time, so is always available.
-Note that ``taketwo`` always needs prior lattice parameters.
+The ``taketwo`` and ``smallcell`` algorithms have no dependencies, neither compile-time nor run-time, so are both always available.
+Note however that both always need prior lattice parameters, and ``smallcell`` is a specialist algorithm for small unit cells (i.e. not macromolecules).

 Even if you have no system-wide access to the computer system, you can still make a user-local installation of ``dirax``, ``mosflm``, ``xds`` or ``felix``.